COVID-19 / CORONAVIRUS RESPONSE

 We thank you for your continued patience while we work through these new protocols.

 Line crew personnel are working on new service construction, maintenance work and annual line inspections in the following townships: Guthrie, Hagali, and Roosevelt.
 Crews will be in BEC pickups, and will be inspecting overhead equipment, padmount transformers (that green box in your yard), as well as reading meters at locations.
 We ask that members please practice social distancing and stay at least 6 feet away from crews.

 Roger Spiry Community Room

-In March, we closed our Community Room to the public and we have extended this closure through the end of 2020.
+In March, we closed our Community Room to the public and we have extended this closure until further notice.
 We appreciate your understanding during this time.

 Account Management During COVID-19

 We are encouraging everyone to stay as up-to-date on their payments as possible, however we understand that there may be circumstances now impacting your ability to pay due to COVID-19.
 We are working with members by arranging payment plans and can help direct you to assistance that may be available.
 Members can manage their account online through SmartHub, including view/pay your bill, monitor your energy use, report an outage, submit a service request and more.